VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v82
+## Changed in v83

-* Undermine: add some missing loot, and a hidden shirt
+* Updated for 11.1.5
-* Delves: story progress achievements weren't showing on the Undermine delve tooltips
+* Undermine: added the Authentic Undermine Clam Chowder recipe